Difference Between Wheat and Whole Wheat

 Parameters of ComparisonWheatWhole Wheat

-NutrientsThey are usually lower in fats and are considered healthy.They are rich in complex carbohydrates and most people consume them for their carbs.
+NutrientsThey are lower in fats and are considered healthy.They are rich in complex carbohydrates and most people consume them for their carbs.

 Refining processesThey don’t go through a lot of refining processes.They do go through a refining process while manufacturing.